Trump says US has carried out strike against drug-carrying vessel that departed from Venezuela

 “When you leave the room, you’ll see that we just, over the last few minutes, literally, shot a boat — a drug-carrying boat,” Trump told reporters during an unrelated Oval Office event.
 He added there were “a lot of drugs" on the vessel.

 Secretary of State Marco Rubio said on X that the vessel was being operated by a “designated narco-terrorist organization.”
-He described the operation as a lethal strike.
+The secretary described the operation as a lethal strike.

+Rubio addressed the strike on Tuesday shortly before he was scheduled to depart for Mexico and Ecuador for talks on drug cartels, security, tariffs and more.

 The U.S. has not signaled any planned land incursion by the thousands of personnel being deployed.
 Still, President Nicolás Maduro's government has responded by deploying troops along Venezuela's coast and border with neighboring Colombia, as well as by urging Venezuelans to enlist in a civilian militia.